SingleID/web-plugin/README.md

-The latest version of "SingleID.php" is hosted, on [github](https://github.com/SingleID/web-plugin)

-For convenience, in this doc, we will call the web form page as form.php

 ### Requirements of the web plugin

-form.php must have jquery
+The page that include the iframe must have jquery
 If you don't use jquery on that page you have to add with this line of code: